 Consumption of simple carbs translates into a simplistic diet and not at all thought.
 Simple carbss are sugars.
 While some of these are found naturally in milk, most simple carbs in the diet are added to food.

 They cause sudden blood sugar differences, and the appetite is negatively affected.

-Why Simple carbohydrates should be avoided:
+Why Simple carbs should be avoided:

 • Low in fiber